 We hit the first major milestone, the AMC hut at Maddison Spring, after about 2 hours of solid climbing, which was a better pace than we’d expected, although I was definitely feeling the effects of the climb.

-At that point you have the option to bag the actual summit of Mt Maddison by going a couple of miles out of your way, but as this was our first time on the whole trail and we didn’t have a definite idea of how hard we would find it or how long it would take, we elected to push straight on to the main path, which also happens to be a section of the famous Appalachian Trail.
+At that point you have the option to bag the actual summit of Mt Maddison by going a couple of miles out of your way, but as this was our first time on the whole trail and we didn’t have a definite idea of how hard we would find it or how long it would take, we elected to push straight on to the main path and hike up to the summit of Mount Washington.
+This also happens to be a section of the famous Appalachian Trail.

 This took us, after about 6 miles and 3 hours of ascending, descending, rock-hopping, and ultimately scrambling up a section of loose scree, to the summit of Mt Washington, via some incredible views down into the valleys where the forests were on fire with the autumn colours that New Hampshire is famous for.